 Online system opens for abstract submission (oral and poster presentations)

 Online registration opens

 EXTENDED deadline for abstract submission (oral and poster presentations)

 Presenters notified of acceptance/rejection

-Deadline for accepted presenters to submit full papers for conference preprint, and register and pay to attend the IWA-ASPIRE 2017
+Deadline for accepted presenters to register and complete registration payment to the IWA-ASPIRE 2017.